 Why do dogs have black nails?
 This has been a perplexing question among dog owners over the years.

-I, therefore, took the time to do some research as to why some dogs have black nails and what I found out may be of interest to you.
+I, therefore, took the time to do some research as to why some dogs have black nails, and what I found out may be of interest to you.

 In this article, we shall look at some of the causes of black nails in dogs, which mainly include genetics, infections, and diet.
 We shall also talk about the symptoms to look out for in dogs as well as other nail disorders that you need to be aware of.
-Finally, we shall consider interventions or steps that you should take so as to prevent your dog from getting the black nails if they are not genetic.
+Finally, we shall consider interventions or steps that you should take to prevent your dog from getting black nails if they are not genetic.

 Table of Contents